Nanoko/quartznet-mongodb/readme.markdown

 	IScheduler scheduler = new Quartz.Impl.StdSchedulerFactory(properties).GetScheduler();

+## Changes in version 1.2
+ + Updated NuGet dependencies to Quartz 2.0.1 and MongoCSharpDriver 1.5

 ## Changes in version 1.1
  + Respects trigger priority
  + Serializes DateTimeOffset as MongoDB ISODate